BiologyTools/BioImager/README.md

 # BioImager

 A .NET microscopy imaging application based on Bio.
 Supports various microscopes by using imported libraries & GUI automation.
 Supported libraries include Prior® & Zeiss®.
-Check your manufacturer's SDK to see how to implement "Microscope.cs".
+If your microscope is not supported check your manufacturer's SDK to implement "Microscope.cs" or use GUI Automation functions.
 Works with or without hardware through microscope simulation.
 Allows for tiled & depth stack imaging.

 ## Features